Ruvyrom/Ruvomain-Protocol/README.md

 *I am not responsible for any issues resulting from system modifications.
 Always perform a data backup before deployment.*

 ### 🏆 Hall of Fame
-* **Institutional Censorship:** Term "Ruvomain" filtered on XDA; posting rights revoked on r/androidroot.
+* **Institutional Censorship:** Term "Ruvomain" filtered on XDA; posting rights revoked on r/androidroot; Banned from posting and commenting on r/GalaxyS24; A majority of my posts removed from r/degoogle.
 * **Diagnosis:** The protocol's surgical efficiency threatens the root-dependency paradigm.
 We don't ask for permission to optimize; we just do it.

 ---